The history of helicopter and snowcat skiing in Canada.

 In 1965 an Ontario native working in Aspen, Colorado, noticed that snowcats were being used to shuttle skiers up an unfinished ski area whose lifts weren't yet running.
 Alan Drury was immediately struck with a notion to start a wilderness snowcat operation and moved to Calgary, Alberta, in search of the perfect location.
 A decade later, in 1975, Allan and his wife Brenda's vision of backcountry snowcat skiing in Canada became a reality when they moved to British Columbia and opened Selkirk Wilderness Skiing.
-A less expensive and more accessible alternative to helicopter skiing, the industry welcomed this evolution and now, over 30 years later there are snowcat skiing operations scattered throughout the province.
+A less expensive and more accessible alternative to helicopter skiing, the industry welcomed this evolution; now, over 30 years later, there are snowcat skiing operations scattered throughout the province.

 HeliCat Canada: The Community

-The B.C.
-Helicopter and Snowcat Skiing Operator's Association was formed in 1978 by five helicopter skiing companies to serve as their collective body to define standards and operating guidelines.
-The Association expanded to include snowcat operators in 1992 and in October 2005 the name of the Association was changed to HeliCat Canada Association.
+The BC Helicopter and Snowcat Skiing Operator's Association was formed in 1978 by five helicopter skiing companies to serve as their collective body to define standards and operating guidelines.
+The Association expanded to include snowcat operators in 1992 and in October 2005, the name of the Association was changed to HeliCat Canada Association.

-Today the Association represents the Helicopter and Snowcat Skiing Industry by:
+Today, the Association represents the helicopter and snowcat skiing industry by:

-- Set standards and guidelines for safety, client care, environmental stewardship and operating methods for the industry.
+Setting standards and guidelines for safety, client care, environmental stewardship and operating methods for the industry.

 Collectively, the industry accounts for 100,000 skier days with gross revenues exceeding $160 million annually.
 Approximately 2,000 people are employed directly by the sector.
-Western Canada is known world-wide for having the best possible conditions and terrain for wilderness ski adventures.
+Western Canada is known worldwide for having the best possible conditions and terrain for wilderness ski adventures.